AaronRobinsonMSFT/interop-doc/doc/interop-doc.md

 Let's enumerate what IL Stubs do and what influences them.

 - Respond to the fields on the [`DllImportAttribute`][api_dllimportattr].
 Each of the available fields influences either the logic in the IL Stub or the intended native target.
-- Respond to interop related attributes that control transitioning or marshalling behavior.
+- Respond to interop-related attributes that control transitioning or marshalling behavior.
 For example, see [`PreserveSigAttribute`][api_preservesigattr] and [`UnmanagedFunctionPointerAttribute`][api_unmanagedfunctionpointerattr].
 - Marshal each argument into the appropriate form for the target.
 For example, if a .NET `string` is being passed to a native function then by default on Windows it will be converted to a `wchar_t const *`.
 Conversely, if a `wchar_t const *` is passed to a Reverse IL Stub from native then that stub is responsible for converting it to a .NET `string`.
 - Marshal out all non-[`in`](
 https://docs.microsoft.com/dotnet/csharp/language-reference/keywords/in-parameter-modifier) by-ref arguments and the return type to the caller.
-- Ensure the unmanaged/managed boundary are seamless as it relates to memory leaks or corruption.
-For example, if passing a [`SafeHandle`][api_safehandle] derived type to a native function a leak of that handle shouldn't be possible.
+- Ensure the unmanaged/managed boundary is seamless as it relates to memory leaks or corruption.
+For example, if passing a [`SafeHandle`][api_safehandle] derived type to a native function, a leak of that handle shouldn't be possible.

 An IL Stub or Reverse IL Stub will be generated in several circumstances.
 The following C# examples represent some of these circumstances.